 A great taboo – a marriage breaker

-Many men and women are suffering from problems related to their sex-life and it can greatly impact an otherwise harmonious relation.
-Our way of relating to sex, sex-drive and and sexually related topics is ambiguous at best and hypocrisy at worst.
-However, that is probably not different from anywhere in the world if you spend few minutes to think about it.
-So, sex is an area of great misunderstandings, unspoken truths, great myths and beliefs and often little knowledge.
+Many men and women, suffer from problems related to their sex-life which greatly impacts an otherwise harmonious relationship.
+Our society’s way of addressing sex, sex-drive and and sexually related topics, is ambiguous at best and hypocritical at worst.
+Sex is an area of great misunderstandings, unspoken truths, great myths and beliefs and often little knowledge.

 Before we move on to talk about sex and sex rejuvenation, we need to get few terms straight:

 It’s the inability to get or maintain an erection sufficiently to have sex.
 Many men will suffer from impotence at some time during their lives.
 It does NOT have anything to do with in-ability to have children.
 That is infertility.
 An impotent man may or may not have (or get) children.

 It is NOT the same as sex drive.
 For instance, a person that are taking medicines for impotence will not get a boost in their libido.
 Sexual stimulation or arousal, physical or mental, is still required for the erection to take place.
 However, the treatment increases the chances of getting a sufficient erection to have sex provided the sexdrive and stimulation is there.
 The medicine will not lead to a completely random erection without any stimulation whatsoever.

 Inability of a couple to have children.
 It’s NOT possible to guess what the reason is.
 It could be conditions in anyone of the partners and it could be conditions in both.
 Proper assessment and investigation are required to establish the cause of infertility.

 A divorce, re-marriage or second marriage will NOT solve the problem, if infertility is a problem related to the man.